Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 - PEFT techniques: Prefix Tuning and LoRA
 - Minimising the number of trainable parameters in a neural network
 - More adaptable and memory-efficient

+## Fine-tuning process with QLoRA

+- The first section: follow the process of simple fine-tuning with the BERT uncased model in this link
+- Set up the LoRA configuration as in ``
+-